-Step 1: create the representative trajectories.
-For each of the 12 2-L configurations we created two different representative piecewise-linear (PL) curves using the software KnotPlot50.
+- Step 1: create the representative trajectories.
+For each of the 12 2-L configurations we created two different representative piecewise-linear (PL) curves using the software KnotPlot [51].
 In the same way, we created four different 1-L PL curves representing minimal (thus, admitting a projection with only 3 crossings) geometrical embeddings of open trefoils.
-All the curves were drawn to be quite shallow (i.e. with most of the curve involved in the knot).

-Step 2: take different lengths of each curve.
+All the curves were drawn to be quite shallow (i.e., with most of the curve involved in the knot). - Step 2: take different lengths of each curve.
 We then subdivide each trajectory in three different ways, to obtain curves of length approximately (here the length is measured as the number of segments in the PL curve) 80, 160 and 240 (this is to match the different lengths of trefoil proteins' knotted cores).
-In this way we obtain a total of 6 different PL curves for each 2-L configuration, and 12 curves representing a 1-L configuration, for a total of 84 curves.

-Step 3: perturb each curve.
+In this way, we obtain a total of six different PL curves for each 2-L configuration, and 12 curves representing a 1-L configuration, for a total of 84 curves. - Step 3: perturb each curve.
 We then generate 10 different trajectories for each of the 84 curves by performing numerical perturbations.
 The minimal distance d_m between vertices of each trajectory is determined.
 Each vertex is perturbed uniformly within a sphere of radius d_m centred at the vertex.
 This step adds some randomness to a curve without breaking the geometry of the loops.
-The perturbation script is available in our GitHub repository45.
+The perturbation script is available in our GitHub repository [46].

 In this way, we end up with 60 different trajectories for each 2-L configuration, and 120 1-L trajectories, for a total of 840 different PL curves forming open ended trefoils with different geometries.
-The xyz coordinates of all the trajectories in our data-set are available on our GitHub repository45.
+The xyz coordinates of all the trajectories in our dataset are available on our GitHub repository [46].

-C Computation of knotoid distributions and KnotoEMD
+Appendix C. Computation of Knotoid Distributions and KnotoEMD

-C.1 Knotoid Distributions
+Appendix C.1.
+Knotoid Distributions

-From the xyz file of each PL curve (either representing the entire chain of a protein or trajectory, or their reductions to the knot core) the knotoid distribution is computed using the software Knoto-ID35.
+From the xyz file of each PL curve (either representing the entire chain of a protein or trajectory, or their reductions to the knot core) the knotoid distribution is computed using the software Knoto-ID [35].
 More precisely, a total of 5000 projections are sampled and then subsequently analysed with polynomial invariants to detect their knotoid type.
-By results in37 a sample size of 5000 is known to be optimal to well approximate the continuous knotoid distributions.
+By results in [37], a sample size of 5000 is known to be optimal to well approximate the continuous knotoid distributions.

-C.2 KnotoEMD
+Appendix C.2.
+KnotoEMD

 KnotoEMD is defined as the earth mover's distance between their knotoid distributions, with cost matrix given by the f-distance.
-Pairwise distances are computed using Python EMD wrapper PyEMD^{25,51}.
-The cost matrix containing the pairwise f-distances between knotoids with minimal crossing number at most 6 is obtained from results in37.
-The cost matrix and the KnotoEMD computation script are available on our GitHub repository45.
+Pairwise distances are computed using Python EMD wrapper PyEMD [25,52].
+The cost matrix containing the pairwise f-distances between knotoids with minimal crossing number at most 6 is obtained from results in [37].
+The cost matrix and the KnotoEMD computation script are available on our GitHub repository [46].
 A small number of trefoil proteins and some of the most complicated 2-L trajectories have knotoid distribution containing a few occurrences of knotoids with minimal crossing number larger than 6.
-Since the current classification52 of knotoids is restricted to minimal crossing number at most 6, these entries are collectively catalogued as "'unknown".
+As the current classification [53] of knotoids is restricted to minimal crossing number at most 6, these entries are collectively catalogued as "'unknown".
 The f-distance between an unknown and any other knotoid is set to 2.
-Since the probability of occurrence of unknowns for the curves considered is very low, the overall aspect of our computations does not change for different choices of the distance between unknowns and other knotoids, such as for example 4 or 6.
+As the probability of occurrence of unknowns for the curves considered is very low, the overall aspect of our computations does not change for different choices of the distance between unknowns and other knotoids, such as for example 4 or 6.

-C.3 Distance matrices
+Appendix C.3.
+Distance Matrices